Palmer, Texas: Culture

 Portions of Tender Mercies, a 1983 film about a country western singer, were filmed in Palmer, although the majority was filmed in Waxahachie.
 In both towns, director Bruce Beresford deliberately filmed more barren and isolated locations that more closely resembled the West Texas area.
 The Texas town portrayed in Tender Mercies is never specifically identified.

 Education

-Palmer has three schools: Palmer High, Middle, and Elementary School.
+Palmer has three schools: Palmer High School, Middle School, and Elementary School.
 Palmer built the current elementary school in 2015, leaving the old school for gym and cafeteria use.
-Palmer Elementary has over 350 students ranging from Pre-K to 3rd grade.
-The junior high and middle school were combined a few years earlier to become the Palmer Middle School, housing 4th grade through 8th grade, with around 350 students.
-Palmer High School is the second newest building and serves over 300 students between 9th and 12th grade.
-Palmer High School and Palmer Middle School have athletics ranging from 7th to 12th grade.
+Palmer Elementary has over 350 students ranging from prekindergarten to third grade.
+The junior high and middle school were combined a few years earlier to become the Palmer Middle School, housing fourth through eight grades, with around 350 students.
+Palmer High School is the second-newest building and serves over 300 students between 9th and 12th grades.
+Palmer High School and Palmer Middle School have athletics ranging from 7th to 12th grades.
 Sports include track and field, basketball, football, baseball, softball, volleyball, cross country, and golf.
-Extracurricular activities include band, National Honor Society, and many more clubs.
+Extracurricular activities include band and National Honor Society.